djhmateer/djhmateer.github.io/_posts/2023-06-29-tweepy twitter python library.md

 - Basic ..
 100 Tweets per 24 hours.
 Giving 3,000 Tweets per month

 ## Length of Tweets

+The current max length of a tweet is 280 characters

 [https://twitter.com/imPrachiPoddar/status/1671003918665646081](https://twitter.com/imPrachiPoddar/status/1671003918665646081) showing a tweet of 25,000 characters for subscribers aka Twitter Blue.